-How do you know that what you are told is true?
-Luke was a physician, trained to discover the truth, expert in taking medical histories and comparing them with reports from other members of the family.
+How do you know that what you are told about Jesus is true?
+The author of this gospel, and the Book of the Acts, was Luke.
+He was a physician (Colossians 4:14), trained to discover the truth, expert in taking medical histories and comparing them with reports of similar diseases.
 After Jesus ascended into heaven, many people wrote about His life and ministry.
 But which accounts were authentic?
-Luke, who also helped Paul, applied his training in literature and science to the task of evaluating the many reports about Jesus - finding the truth from eye witnesses, and writing ... so that we can be certain about what we have been taught.
+Luke, who also helped Paul, applied his training in literature and science to the task of evaluating the many reports about Jesus - finding the truth from eyewitnesses, and writing ... so that we can be certain about what we have been taught.

 This was no quick newspaper report.
-It must have taken many months of patient research; with careful questioning and note-taking after all the contact-tracing and travel, comparing many manuscripts against the first-hand narratives of those who were there at the time.
-Witnesses would have included Mary, the disciples and probably at least two of the Jewish ruling council.
+It must have taken many months of patient research.
+He carefully questioned eyewitnesses who had met Jesus, seen the miracles and heard His teaching.
+Then Luke, who took careful notes during all the contact-tracing, compared many manuscripts against the first-hand narratives of those who were there at the time.
+Witnesses would have included Mary the Mother of Jesus (Luke 1:26-38), the disciples and probably at least two of the Jewish ruling council (Luke 23:50-51; Acts 5:34).
 Of course, the 'Jesus-story' extended far beyond His earthly ministry, and Part 2 of Luke's book is now known as the Acts of the Apostles.
-Both were addressed to Theophilus who was a senior official, or lawyer; either to assist his personal discipleship or to be able to stand up for Christians in court.
+Both were addressed to Theophilus who was a senior official, or lawyer; either to assist his personal discipleship or to be able to stand up for Christians, perhaps Paul himself, in court.

 © Dr Paul Adams